top of page

 Stettler Trap Club at a Glance

-Come join us at the Stettler Trap Club for Trap Shooting fun every Wednesday night at 7:00 pm (weather permitting).
+Come join us at the Stettler Trap Club for Trap Shooting fun every Wednesday night at 7:00 pm and Sundays at 1:00 pm (weather permitting).
 Everyone is welcome, experience is not necessary and coaching is available if needed.
 All you need to bring is your firearm and some ammo.
 Come try it out or contact us to purchase an annual membership.

 Shooter 2.jpg